13 Best Elderly Footwear Options for Fall Prevention in 2026

 Fit and sizing considerations

 The Gel-Contend 8 conforms well to foot shape and fits true to size.
-Consider bringing your everyday socks when trying on this shoe.
-You can choose between medium and wide width options.
-The shoe features an 8mm drop height.
+Bring your everyday socks when trying these on.
+Medium and wide width options are available.
+The shoe has an 8mm drop.

 Price and Medicare eligibility

-Retail pricing typically ranges from $70.00 to $80.00.
-Since this is not classified as therapeutic diabetic footwear, Medicare coverage generally does not apply.
+Retail pricing typically ranges from $70 to $80.
+This is not classified as therapeutic diabetic footwear, so Medicare generally does not cover it.

 Where to buy